2016 West Bengal Legislative Assembly election: Alliance(s)

 Following the heavy defeats in the 2011 Assembly elections and the 2014 Indian General Election, the Communist Party of India (Marxist) welcomed ideas of the alliance even with parties not conforming to the communist ideology in general.
 The first signs came in the Siliguri Municipal Corporation election in 2015, when the CPI(M) made some local understanding with Congress to keep TMC and BJP out of power; resulting in CPI(M) leader Ashok Bhattacharya being appointed as the Mayor of Siliguri.
 This success then got popularity as 'Siliguri Model'.

-After the success of the model, in the long run, some Congress and CPI(M) leaders advocated for a Left-Congress alliance.
-This gradually materialized into "Alliance" between INC and Left Front in all the seats except a few in Murshidabad and Maldah.
+After the success of the model, in the long run, some Congress and CPI(M) leaders advocated for a Left-Congress alliance. on the grounds that on summing up individual voteshare of the Congress & Left Front in state polled during the 2014 general elections, were large enough in many areas to defeat the Trinamool Congress.
+The precedence of the Left Front providing outside support to the UPA-I government in 2004-2008 was cited in support.
+This gradually materialized into an "alliance" between INC and Left Front in all the seats except a few in Murshidabad district and Maldah district.